 - After 5 minutes, Water in the chutney would evaporate and it would appear a bit thick.

 - Now switch off the stove.
 Add Black Pepper and roasted Cumin Powder.
 Mix well.

 - Tomato Garlic Chutney is ready.
 Let it cool down to room temperature before serving.

 Storage and Serving

-- You can also store it in the refrigerator and consume it within 3-4 days.
+- You can store it in the refrigerator and consume it within 3-4 days.

 - It is generally served cold with Momos.

-- We have tried it with Aloo Samosa and Paratha too.
+- We have served it with Aloo Samosa and Paratha too.
 It tastes awesome.